The Powerful Skin Benefits of Calendula Flower

 We see Calendula as a star ingredient in a multitude of skincare and health products today, such as toners, moisturizers, cleansers, and even supplements and teas you can take.

-It’s also in our Botanical Beauty Elixir, but what is Calendula?
+It’s also in our Botanical Recovery Serum, but what is Calendula?
 And how exactly does calendula oil benefit the skin?

 How Calendula flower benefits the skin